Anxiety about COVID-19 can be overwhelming. You may worry about getting the virus, the length of the pandemic and the future. Learn how to cope.

-The COVID-19 pandemic has likely brought many changes to how you live your life, and with it uncertainty, altered daily routines, financial pressures and social isolation.
-You may worry about getting sick, how long the pandemic will last, whether you'll lose your job, and what the future will bring.
+The COVID-19 pandemic may have brought many changes to how you live your life, and with it, at times, uncertainty, altered daily routines, financial pressures and social isolation.
+You may worry about getting sick, how long the pandemic will last, whether your job will be affected and what the future will bring.
 Information overload, rumors and misinformation can make your life feel out of control and make it unclear what to do.

 During the COVID-19 pandemic, you may experience stress, anxiety, fear, sadness and loneliness.
 And mental health disorders, including anxiety and depression, can worsen.

-Surveys show a major increase in the number of U.S. adults who report symptoms of stress, anxiety and depression during the pandemic, compared with surveys before the pandemic.
+Surveys show a major increase in the number of U.S. adults who report symptoms of stress, anxiety, depression and insomnia during the pandemic, compared with surveys before the pandemic.
 Some people have increased their use of alcohol or drugs, thinking that can help them cope with their fears about the pandemic.
 In reality, using these substances can worsen anxiety and depression.

 People with substance use disorders, notably those addicted to tobacco or opioids, are likely to have worse outcomes if they get COVID-19.
 That's because these addictions can harm lung function and weaken the immune system, causing chronic conditions such as heart disease and lung disease, which increase the risk of serious complications from COVID-19.